 The Pasadena Humane Society & SPCA is a donor-supported, nonprofit organization that provides animal care and services for homeless and owned animals in the Greater Los Angeles Area.
-The organization is dedicated to promoting humane treatment and compassionate care for all animals.
+The organization is dedicated to promoting humane treatment and compassion and care for all animals.
 The animals in its care come from 11 animal control contract cities, as well as partner shelters across the Los Angeles area and beyond.
 The Pasadena Humane Society & SPCA also offers lifesaving programs and services to the community that support the human-animal bond and keep pets in homes.

 Compassion and care for all animals.